 We don’t expect you to be strong when you meet with us or to know what questions to ask, and we certainly don’t expect your pain to disappear just because we are here.

 We walk beside you, and we try to offer all the things that we needed when our own lives were on a similar path.

 We provide professional resources tailored to match your needs now, several months from now, and even a year from now.
-Like access to mental health professionals in your area, grief camps for your kids, young adult retreats, reading materials, psychosocial support, and so much more.
+Like access to mental health professionals in your area, grief camps and retreats for your kids, connections to other families, psychosocial support, and so much more.